CLASSICAL LOST AND FOUND

 Ambiguity surrounds the actual instrumentation of music from this period, so they're rarely two Renaissance dance band recordings of the same piece that sound alike.
 Suffice it to say the selections here are brilliantly arranged, and the twenty-odd members of the Capriccio Stravagante Renaissiance Orchestra under Skip Sempé give enthusiastic, technically accomplished performances that will sweep you off your feet!
 Maestro Sempé also doubles as soloist on the virginal and tiorbino (see above).

 The recordings are excellent and project an ideally sized soundstage in warm reverberant surroundings.
 The instrumental timbre is very natural with pleasing highs and clean tight bass.
-Incidentally there must have been a church nearby judging by the barely audible sound of a tolling bell right after the Brade selection opening the third ballo [track-18].
+Incidentally there must have been a church nearby judging by the barely audible sound of a tolling bell right after the Brade selection opening the third ballo [T-18].

 -- Bob McQuiston, Classical Lost and Found (CLOFO.com, Y130113)